Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 Cons

-• The Mercedes CLA is much the same but nicer looking
+• The Mercedes CLA is much the same, but nicer looking

-• Some areas of the interior feel a little low rent
+• Some areas of the interior feel a little low-rent

 • A BMW 2 Series Gran Coupe is better to drive

-Overall verdict on the Mercedes-Benz A-Class Saloon
+Verdict: Is the Mercedes-Benz A-Class Saloon a good car?

 "The Mercedes A-Class Saloon brings some sophistication to the A-Class line-up.
 It’s a good looking car, that will turn heads more than its more common hatchback relations and it’s a rival to cars like the BMW 2 Series Gran Coupe and Audi A3 Saloon."

-Mercedes A-Class Saloon Review 2023: front side
+Mercedes A-Class Saloon Review: front side

 Unsurprisingly, the Mercedes-Benz A-Class Saloon is based on the A-Class hatchback, a car that’s proved to be a huge success story for the premium brand.
 But why launch a version with a boot, particularly when you have the four-door CLA as well?
-Answers on a postcard, place.
+Answers on a postcard, please.

 Putting its strange existence aside, there is a lot to like about the A-Class Saloon.
-The interior design is cutting edge, Mercedes-Benz using its smallest model to introduce its biggest changes to infotainment and cabin styling.
+The interior design is cutting edge, and Mercedes-Benz is using its smallest model to introduce its biggest changes to infotainment and cabin styling.
 It feels very futuristic inside and works well, too.
 The saloon’s huge (and naturally optional on lower trims) infotainment screens are pretty to look at, have cool augmented reality nav and operate using voice controls that understand colloquial speech.

-Throw in all the pretty trim, mood lighting and leather seat options available on Mercedes’ larger models and you can have yourself a pint-sized saloon that feels very nearly as nice inside as Mercedes flagship luxury model, the S-Class
+Throw in all the pretty trim, mood lighting and leather seat options available on Mercedes’ larger models, and you can have yourself a pint-sized saloon that feels very nearly as nice inside as Mercedes' flagship luxury model, the S-Class

-Okay, so it won’t be as spacious, but the A-Class Saloon has enough room for four tall adults (just about) although the hatchback model’s taller roof actually offers more rear headroom.
+Okay, so it won’t be as spacious, but the A-Class Saloon has enough room for four tall adults (just about), although the hatchback model’s taller roof actually offers more rear headroom.
 Similarly, although the saloon's boot is technically bigger in capacity, the long and flat shape means it won’t carry the bulky items you’ll fit in the hatchback.

 The A-Class Saloon’s engine line-up largely matches that of the hatchback.
-There's everything from small efficient petrols to super-frugal diesels and a plug-in hybrid that offers good, commutable electric only range.
+There's everything from small, efficient petrols to super-frugal diesels and a plug-in hybrid that offers a good, commutable electric only range.
 Want more power?
 You can have a Merceses-AMG A35 model with 306PS (the saloon doesn’t yet get the mad 421PS AMG A45 model available with the hatchback).

 You’ll have to buy the AMG A35 if you want an A-Class Saloon that feels particularly sporty to drive.
 It’s stiffer suspension, big wheels and large tyres make it feel responsive and precise in bends, while the grippy four-wheel drive system gives great all-weather performance.